yorek/document-vector-pipeline/README.md

 * An Azure subscription with access to Azure OpenAI.
 * The Azure CLI installed.
 * A Powershell prompt.
-* Build the code `dotnet publish -c Release`, and then zip the resulting publish directory)

 ### Steps
-1. Create a Resource Group in your Azure subscritpion in the region where you want your resources deployed.
-Ensure it's a region that supports all of the above Azure Resource types.
-Examples include `West US`, `East US`, and `East US2`.

 1. Set variables and subscription:
     ```powershell
     $sub = ""
     $rg = ""
     az account set --subscription $sub
     ```

+1. Create a Resource Group in your Azure subscritpion in the region where you want your resources deployed.
+Ensure it's a region that supports all of the above Azure Resource types.
+Examples include `West US`, `East US`, and `East US2`.

+    ```powershell
+    $region='eastus'
+    $owner='docinguser'
+    az group create -l $region -n $rg --tags Owner=$owner
+    ```

 1. Get your Principal ID and set it as a variable
     ```powershell
-    $env:principalId = az ad signed-in-user show --query objectId -o tsv
+    $principalId = az ad signed-in-user show --query objectId -o tsv
     ```

-1. Deploy initial set of resources
+1. Set the baseName variable and deploy initial set of resources
     ```powershell
+    $baseName = 'docing'

-    az deployment group create --name 'deploy1' --resource-group $rg --template-file 'main.bicep' -p .\main.bicepparam
+    az deployment group create --name "${baseName}deploy" --resource-group $rg --template-file '.\deployment\main.bicep' -p .\deployment\main.bicepparam --parameters userPrincipalId=$principalId baseName=$baseName
     ```
     This step will likely take several minutes to complete - it will create all of the required Azure resources.

     NOTE: Some resource names must be globally unique.
-You can a different base name for the created resources by altering the `baseName` variable in the `main.bicepparam` file.
-If you do, make note of the new names for some of the steps below.
+You can set a different base name for the created resources by altering the `baseName` variable value.

 1. Enable access to the managed identity in your Azure SQL database